cjdbarlow/bedside-notebook/management/airway/extubation.md

 * C
 	* CVS instability
 	Generally ↑ MAP and HR, with corresponding ↓ in EF due to a reduction in afterload.

+##Performing Extubation
+**General case for the low-risk extubation:**
+* Provide 90-100% oxygen
+Consider some nitrogen to avoid complete atelectasis.
+* Sit up to optimise FRC
+* Ensure ToF >0.9
+* Suction the pharynx
+* Deflate the ETT cuff
+Slow deflation minimises coughing.
+* Extubate at end-inspiration
+Vocal cords are maximally abducted at this point.
+* Consider:
+	* Suction of tube during extubation to clear pharynx
+	* Providing positive airway pressure during extubation, prior to removing the tube from the glottis
+	Increases airway pressure in the trachea, assisting expulsion of secretions from the vocal cords as the tube is removed.

+###Low-Risk Considerations
+* Place a **bite block**
+Recommended in young, male patients to prevent complete occlusion of the tube if bitten.
+If the tube is bitten, then deflate the pilot balloon to allow the patient to breath around the ETT, minimising the risk of negative-pressure pulmonary oedema.
+* **Extubate lateral**ly
+Left lateral with the head below the level of the heart if high aspiration risk.
+Especially useful in children as this helps to maintain airway without requiring jaw thrust.

+###High-Risk Considerations
+* Place an **airway exchange catheter** or **exchange wire**
+Indicated when reintubation may be potentially anatomically difficult.
+	* Catheter is placed through ETT and left in place after extubation, and can be used as a stylet to guide reintubation
+	* Airway exchange wires are generally better tolerated, and can be left up to 72 hours
+	Wires require an exchange catheter to be railroaded prior to an ETT.

+###Attenuating Physiological Response
+If it is important to minimise coughing or maintain tight haemodynamics peri-extubation, then consider:
+* **Deep extubation**
+Extubation after recovery of spontaneous ventilation but prior to recovery of laryngeal reflexes.
+Haemodynamically stable but risks both aspiration and airway obstruction; so is contraindicated in patients who are at risk of aspiration, difficult mask ventilation, or difficult reintubation.
+Process:
+	* Ensure steady, stable, adequate ventilation on minimal pressure support
+	* No response (cough, breath-hold, or altered respiratory pattern) to:
+		* Removal of ETT tape/tie
+		* Suctioning of oropharynx
+		* Deflation of ETT cuff
+	* Remove ETT at end-inspiration
+* **Lignocaine**
+	* 1-1.5mg/kg IV peri-extubation via cuff
+	* Use lignocaine in ETT cuff
+	Must be delivered early (usually with induction) and given adequate time to work.
+* **LMA exchange** ("Bailey maneuvre")
+Exchange ETT for an LMA during a deep plane of anaesthesia and allow emergence to occur with the LMA in situ.
+* **Remifentanil**
+Effect site 2.0ng/mL peri-extubation.

+###Strategies for Difficult Extubation

 ---